 View the most popular items in our shop

-The new guidance on reopening museums has been published by the National Museum Directors’ Council (NMDC) with support from DCMS and the Museums and Galleries Working Group.
-AIM has worked with the national Museum Development Network to produce a related and accompanying checklist to this new guidance.
+AIM has worked with the national Museum Development Network to produce an accompanying checklist to the museum reopening guidance, published by the National Museum Directors’ Council (NMDC) with support from DCMS and the Museums and Galleries Working Group.
 You can find the Guidance, and the Checklist, on AIM’s website here.
 If you would like help or advice with reopening, do contact your MDO.
-The Government has also recently clarified how organisations are expected to support the NHS Test and Trace.
+The Government has also clarified how organisations are expected to support the NHS Test and Trace.
 You can find further information on Test and Trace on the Gov.uk website.

-We will continue to offer one-to-one advice to museums and specialist support on Organisational Health, Audiences, Digital Technologies and Collections.
-You can find the relevant MDO contact information for those specialist areas on our website.
+We will continue to offer one-to-one advice to museums from their local MDO and specialists on Organisational Health, Audiences, Digital Technologies and Collections.
+You can find the support you need on this page.

 Information about emergency funding and other support packages is contained in our weekly newsletter available to download below.
 We publish this newsletter every Monday afternoon.